BJ’s Wholesale Club (NYSE:BJ) Updates FY 2022 Earnings Guidance

-BJ’s Wholesale Club (NYSE:BJ – Get Rating) last released its quarterly earnings results on Thursday, August 18th.
-The company reported $1.06 EPS for the quarter, beating analysts’ consensus estimates of $0.81 by $0.25.
-The firm had revenue of $5.10 billion for the quarter, compared to analyst estimates of $4.63 billion.
-BJ’s Wholesale Club had a net margin of 2.65% and a return on equity of 77.13%.
-The company’s revenue for the quarter was up 22.2% compared to the same quarter last year.
-During the same period in the previous year, the business earned $0.82 earnings per share.
-Analysts forecast that BJ’s Wholesale Club will post 3.37 earnings per share for the current year.
+BJ’s Wholesale Club (NYSE:BJ – Get Rating) last released its earnings results on Thursday, August 18th.
+The company reported $1.06 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.81 by $0.25.
+The company had revenue of $5.10 billion for the quarter, compared to analyst estimates of $4.63 billion.
+BJ’s Wholesale Club had a net margin of 2.68% and a return on equity of 71.47%.
+The firm’s quarterly revenue was up 22.2% on a year-over-year basis.
+During the same period in the prior year, the firm earned $0.82 EPS.
+Equities analysts expect that BJ’s Wholesale Club will post 3.6 EPS for the current fiscal year.

-In other BJ’s Wholesale Club news, EVP Scott Kessler sold 2,125 shares of the firm’s stock in a transaction dated Tuesday, June 21st.
-The shares were sold at an average price of $60.27, for a total value of $128,073.75.
-Following the transaction, the executive vice president now directly owns 124,481 shares of the company’s stock, valued at approximately $7,502,469.87.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-In other news, EVP Jeff Desroches sold 15,000 shares of the firm’s stock in a transaction that occurred on Friday, July 8th.
-The shares were sold at an average price of $66.58, for a total value of $998,700.00.
-Following the sale, the executive vice president now directly owns 93,597 shares in the company, valued at approximately $6,231,688.26.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, EVP Scott Kessler sold 2,125 shares of the firm’s stock in a transaction that occurred on Tuesday, June 21st.
-The shares were sold at an average price of $60.27, for a total transaction of $128,073.75.
-Following the completion of the sale, the executive vice president now owns 124,481 shares in the company, valued at $7,502,469.87.
+In other news, SVP Graham Luce sold 3,286 shares of the business’s stock in a transaction dated Friday, August 19th.
+The shares were sold at an average price of $74.61, for a total value of $245,168.46.
+Following the completion of the sale, the senior vice president now owns 28,186 shares of the company’s stock, valued at approximately $2,102,957.46.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, SVP Graham Luce sold 3,286 shares of the business’s stock in a transaction dated Friday, August 19th.
+The shares were sold at an average price of $74.61, for a total value of $245,168.46.
+Following the completion of the sale, the senior vice president now owns 28,186 shares of the company’s stock, valued at approximately $2,102,957.46.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, EVP William C. Werner sold 20,000 shares of the business’s stock in a transaction dated Tuesday, July 5th.
+The stock was sold at an average price of $64.54, for a total transaction of $1,290,800.00.
+Following the completion of the sale, the executive vice president now directly owns 37,361 shares of the company’s stock, valued at approximately $2,411,278.94.
 The disclosure for this sale can be found here.
-Insiders have sold 46,639 shares of company stock valued at $2,981,849 over the last ninety days.
-2.10% of the stock is currently owned by company insiders.
+Over the last quarter, insiders sold 52,683 shares of company stock worth $3,434,392.
+Insiders own 2.10% of the company’s stock.

 About BJ’s Wholesale Club